History of the Boston Red Sox: 1900–1909

 The 1904 club was almost as good as the previous year's team, but due to the emergence of the New York Highlanders as a strong contender, the Americans found themselves in a tight pennant race through the last games of the season.
 Foreshadowing what would eventually become a storied rivalry, the 1904 race featured such controversial moves as the trade of Patsy Dougherty to the Highlanders for Bob Unglaub.

 However, the arguable climax of the season occurred during the season's final doubleheader at the Highlanders' home stadium, Hilltop Park.
 In order to win the pennant, New York needed to take both games from Boston.
 With Jack Chesbro, the Highlanders' 41-game winner, on the mound, New York seemed to have a good chance of winning the first game.
 However, in the top of the ninth inning with the score tied 2–2 with a man on third in the top of the ninth, a spitball got away from Chesbro allowing Boston's Lou Criger to score the go-ahead run on one of the most famous wild pitches in history.
-Unfortunately the NL champion New York Giants had previously declined to play any postseason series, fearing it would give their New York rivals credibility (they had expected the Highlanders to win), but a sharp public reaction led to the two leagues immediately turning the World Series into a permanent championship, starting in 1905.
+Unfortunately, the NL champion New York Giants had previously declined to play any postseason series, fearing it would give their New York rivals credibility (they had expected the Highlanders to win), but a sharp public reaction led to the two leagues immediately turning the World Series into a permanent championship, starting in 1905.

-These successful times quickly ended, as the Americans would go on to lose 100 games in the 1906 season.
+These successful times quickly ended, as the Americans would finish the 1906 season in last place in the American League with a 49-105 record.
 But several new star players would soon help the newly renamed Red Sox reverse their fortunes once again.